mattvenn/kicad/scripts/README.md

 * older version of kicad doesn't know about drill merge option
 * older version of kicad uses board.GetBoundingBox()
 * needs pandoc and latex for pdf output

-## todo

-update the git tag on the board if there is one.

 # processBom.py: Put farnell numbers in schematic